 Strictly speaking, only one of these three calanques, Port Miou, is part of the "territory" of Cassis.
 All the others fall within the municipality of Marseille.

 However, for practical purposes, these particular calanques can be more easily accessed from the east, rather than starting in Marseille.

 These calanques (with the partial exception of Port Miou) were officially declared a National Park in April 2012, and there may be restrictions on certain sporting activities such as hunting or fishing as a result.
-Click here to read the full rules and regulations governing visits (in French only).
+Click here to read the full rules and regulations governing visits.

 Click here to read a detailled general guide to the calanques, here to read about the calanques immediately south of Marseille, here to read about the calanques of the Blue Coast, here to read about the calanques of La Ciotat, here to read about the beaches of Cassis and here to read a guide to the town of Cassis itself.